 that aggregated Distribution Use of System Charges are only levied against the Primary Related Metering Point; or

-for Unmetered Supplies, each Metering Point relates to an Unmetered Supply which is recorded within a single Unmetered Supply Certificate.
+for Non-Half Hourly Unmetered Supplies, each Metering Point relates to an Unmetered Supply which is recorded within a single Unmetered Supply Certificate.

 Each Related Metering Point relationship must be composed of one Primary Related Metering Point and one or more Secondary Related Metering Points.